emtee40/SPMC-wiki/Recommended-Network-Settings-for-Media-File-Serving-from-a-Network-Share.md

 * Enable Windows network discovery

-Create a username and password specifically for SPMC on your NAS.
+Create a username and password specifically for SPMC on your NAS. **Do not reuse your administrator or another user account**.
 Make sure that it is given read-only permissions for the shared folders where your media is stored.

 In SPMC, define your media sources including the folders, username and password for your NAS.